 “I would like to thank the Department of Energy and the members of Congress and their staffs that worked hard to create the [loan] program, and particularly the American taxpayer from whom these funds originate,” Musk said in a statement in 2013, after the loan was repaid fully ahead of schedule.
 “I hope we did you proud.”

 Recently, Tesla has been a leading recipient of money from the Biden administration’s effort to build a federal highway EV-charging network.
-As of earlier this year, the company’s network of Supercharger stations received more than $17 million in grants from the 2021 bipartisan infrastructure law.
+As of February, the company’s network of Supercharger stations received more than $17 million in grants from the 2021 bipartisan infrastructure law.
 At the time, Tesla installed more charging plazas than any other company with the law’s funding, according to public records.

 In his new role, Musk could be in disagreement with the Trump administration if it tries to revoke California’s waiver from the EPA to create its own emissions rules.